marketplacelive/micromodels/Datasets/dealstream_dataset_010.jsonl.md

-This dataset consists of 100 variations of pain points of 6 different opportunities, All opportunities repeated 10 times, overview of the discussions repeated 10 times between each opportunity, and discussion overview between Siemens and DealStream on specific dates.
+This dataset contains 100 variations of pain points of 6 different opportunities, All opportunities repeated 10 times, and overview of the discussions repeated 10 times between each opportunity.
+Discussion overview between Siemens and DealStream on specific dates, discussion overview between DealStream and each opportunities on specific dates.

 Structure